rakanhourani/ADSS-PROJECT/README.md

 This project is part of the curriculum for the Advanced Data Structures & Storage course.
 The platform serves as a simple, user-friendly web interface and API to retrieve and display key data about various cryptocurrencies.

 ### Core Functionalities:
-__Search Capability:__ Users can input a cryptocurrency name or abreviated symbol or they can also select their choice from a dropdown menu loaded with the names from the dataset.
+__Search Capability:__ Users can select their choice from a dropdown menu loaded with the names of cryptocurrencies from the dataset.

 __Information Display:__ Upon selection, the system presents essential details about the chosen cryptocurrency on a separate page.